SkyrimLL/SDPlus/README.md

 - an API for modders to trigger enslavement and control the dialogues from other mods
 - many bug fixes and small adjustments

+## Special Edition conversions

+The mods in this repository are designed for Vanilla Skyrim, or Skyrim Legendary Edition (LE).

+For the Skyrim Special Edition (SSE) versions, head over to my [SSE Conversion discussion at Lovers Lab](https://www.loverslab.com/topic/120107-skyrimlldeepbluefrog-mods-conversion-to-sse/), or follow the links below:

+* (list of SE conversions links at the bottom of this page)[https://github.com/SkyrimLL/SkLLmods]